hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 Overview
 -----------

-This defines one or more fuzzers and the fuzz chains created using them.
+This configures and instantiates one or more predefined fuzzers and the fuzz chains created using them.
 End user can create these files and then pass it to the program, so that at runtime the needed fuzz chain can be created without having to recompile things, ie provided they can make do with the fuzzers that is already provided.

 Alert: Dont intermix tab and spaces, even thou visually both may appear to be equivalent, the logic will not accept such intermixing, bcas it